 From the USFWS memo: Relaxed targets of the 2008 BiOPs were approved by US Fish and Wildlife Service (USFWS).
-The Bureau of Reclamation operated its facilities to achieve an average X2 distance of no greater than 80 km instead of the 74 km for October 2017.
+U.S. Bureau of Reclamation operated its facilities to achieve an average X2 distance of no greater than 80 km instead of the 74 km for October 2017.

 From the CDFW memo: California Department of Fish and Wildlife (CDFW) determined that the change to the implementation of the fall X2 Action in October 2017 was not consistent with the California Endangered Species Act.
-The Department of Water Resources committed to keep X2 at 79 km monthly average for October to significantly minimize any short-term habitat effects to delta smelt.
+The Department of Water Resources committed to keep X2 at 79 km monthly average for October to significantly minimize any short-term habitat effects to Delta smelt.

 Photo Source: Synthesis of studies in the fall low-salinity zone of the San Francisco estuary, September–December 2011: U.S. Geological Survey Scientific Investigations Report 2014–5041, 136 p.